kurtosis-tech/kurtosis/core/TUTORIAL.md

     httpRestSocket := castedToCheck.GetHttpRestSocket()

+    var isAvailable bool

-    // Use the socket to query some healthcheck endpoint to verify our service is up and return a bool appropriately }
+    // ...Use the socket to query some healthcheck endpoint to verify our service is up and set isAvailable accordingly

+    return isAvailable
+}

 func (core MyServiceAvailabilityCheckerCore) GetTimeout() time.Duration {